-Exhibit E.5 illustrates two different written introductions, one for each of two texts.
-In Example 1, an informational UDE appears in the form of an introduction to an article about the writer E. B. White.
-In Example 2, an informational UDE appears in the form of an introduction to an essay by E. B. White, which explains that the author of the essay is also a children's author.
+Exhibit 5 illustrates two different written introductions, one for each of two texts.
+In Example 1, an knowledge based UDE informational UDE appears in the form of an introduction to an article about the writer E. B. White.
+In Example 2, a knowledge based UDE informational UDE appears in the form of an introduction to an essay by E. B. White, which explains that the author of the essay is also a children's author.

-Exhibit E.6.
-Example of Three Informational UDEs in the Form of Passage Introductions from the Michigan Student Test of Educational Progress
+Exhibit 6.
+Example of Three Knowledge based UDE Informational UDEs in the Form of Passage Introductions from the Michigan Student Test of Educational Progress